Vadimkomis/Vadimkomis/README.md

 ### Hi there 👋
 My name is Vadim Komisarchik.
-I'm a software engineer from Israel, but now I live in New York.
+I'm a software engineer.
 <!--
 **Vadimkomis/Vadimkomis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.